OccupiedNine220/MODERATOR-MALEVICHA/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE (WTFPL) - see the [LICENSE](LICENSE) file for details.

 ## 📞 Support